 - Rest: Reducing activity involving the forearm will help the injured tendon, ligament, muscle, bone, or nerve to recover.
 A person should rest periodically rather than remaining inactive for sustained periods.
 However, a person with a sports-related forearm pain should avoid the sport until the pain has entirely subsided.

 - Pain medication: A person can take Ibuprofen or other anti-inflammatory drugs to manage pain.
+Ibuprofen is available for purchase over-the-counter or online.

 - Immobilization: In cases whereby movement is very painful, a person may require a splint or sling to restrict movement and minimize pain.

 - Hot or cold therapy: The use of an ice pack can help to reduce inflammation and pain.
 A person may also try heat therapy after the swelling has gone down, which will also ease the pain.
+Products for hot and cold therapy are available for purchase online, including heat pads and cool packs.

 Treatment is often accompanied by exercises and stretches designed to rehabilitate and strengthen the forearm slowly.
 However, a person should only start doing exercises or stretches after consulting with a doctor to avoid aggravating the injury.